The protected Linux computer must meet requirements listed in the table below.

 - Linux kernel version 2.6.32 or later is supported as long as you use kernels supplied by your distribution.
 Consider the following limitations:

-- Fedora and openSUSE Tumbleweed are supported up to kernel 5.15.7.
+- Ubuntu, Fedora, and openSUSE Tumbleweed are supported up to kernel 5.15.7.

 - Linux kernel 2.6.32-754.6.3 in RHEL and Oracle Linux (RHCK) is not supported.